6 Tips For Choosing The Best Air Purifier For Smokers (March 2024 update)

 Wildfire smoke

 Smoke from wildfires is carried by the wind into our homes.
-Wildfire smoke has harmful air pollutants like polycyclic aromatic hydrocarbons and gaseous pollutants such as carbon monoxide.
+Wildfire smoke contains harmful air pollutants like polycyclic aromatic hydrocarbons and gaseous pollutants such as carbon monoxide.
 Like other forms of smoke, wildfires are filled with particle pollution that drifts through windows into our lungs.

 Automotive exhaust fumes